metaflow-ai/blog/sparse-coding/Readme.md

 How much neurons? you said.
 It seems impossible to tell without experiment, this is why we use cross validation to optimize hyper-parameters.
 If the number of neurons (and so, dimensions) is greater than the intrinsic vector space of the data, then it means that you can infer an over-complete basis and so, you can achieve sparse coding in your neural network.
 If you don't have enough neurons, you will compress your data with some loss, getting worst results when you try to reproduce the data.

 Why not using as much neurons as we can?
-Because this is just too expensive and terribly ineficient.
+Because this is just too expensive and terribly inefficient.

 ## Why having a sparse representation of data can be useful?
 ### Intuitions